Training

 *Recertification: Required when new hazards are introduced, procedures are changed, or deficiencies in safe work operations have occurred.

-All employees who will perform work on or around electrically energized equipment, be required to de-energize equipment in order to perform electrical work, and/or will be exposed to the risk of electrical shock.
+All employees who will perform work on or around electrically energized equipment, be required to de-energize equipment in order to perform electrical work, and/or will be exposed to the risk of electrical shock are required to take this course.
 This training focuses on the hazards of electricity, including components specific to arc flash hazards as well as how to identify and prevent possible accidents and/or injuries.
 Additional safe work practices are covered including the lockout/tagout (LOTO) process and use of proper PPE.
 Trainees must show competence and achieve a passing grade on the course evaluation.

 Excavation Competent Person

-All employees who will be responsible to demonstrate proper inspection and knowledge necessary to fill the role of competent person; and employees who will be working in or around trenches and excavations greater than four feet are required to take this course.
+All employees who will be responsible for demonstrating proper inspection and knowledge necessary to fill the role of competent person; and employees who will be working in or around trenches and excavations greater than five feet are required to take this course.
 This competent person course will teach you how to recognize the potential hazards and employ the proper protective measures.
 This course will meet the competent person definition in the regulations.
 Each FM shop that is exposed to trenches and excavations must have at least one person trained to the competent person level.
-A certification card will be issued to each trainee who shows competence and achieves a passing grade on the course evaluation.
 This course is offered annually or upon request.
+Trainees must show competence and achieve a passing grade on the course evaluation.

 *Pre-requisite/class pairing: None